 For sure, the risks of planning too late are considerably higher than the risks of planning too soon.
 All ISOs, balancing authorities, and transmission planners must consider the impacts of DERs now and prepare to modify system models and operations to recognize growth of these resources.

 Need to inform your employees or stakeholders about DERs and their impacts?
 Enerdynamics has developed workshops covering the key principles of DERs and their impacts on electric grids.
 These can be focused on either bulk electric systems or distribution grids and can be delivered in varying lengths ranging from a half-day workshop to two full days.
-For information, see Distributed Energy Resources and Microgrids: Applications, Technologies, and Economics or contact us at email@example.com or 866.765.5432 ext.
+For information, see Distributed Energy Resources and Microgrids: Applications, Technologies, and Economics or contact us at firstname.lastname@example.org or 866.765.5432 ext.
 700. Or for other online energy industry trainings, feel free to browse our selection of online electricity courses or live seminars our experts conduct for any business, large or small.

 A DER is a resource connected to the grid at distribution voltage, either behind a customer meter or directly to the distribution system.
 Resources include demand side management, distributed generation, and distributed storage.